UltraMessaging/um_troubleshoot/README.md

 ````
 $ vim lbmmon.log
 ````
-Find the first record(s) reporting loss by searching for:
+Find the first record(s) reporting loss by searching for the regular expression:
 ````
 Lost LBT-RM datagrams detected *: [^0]
 ````